 The frame is aluminum and reasonably lightweight, while the break is easily accessible and won’t pinch you if you’re wearing sandals.
 It’s not the quickest or easiest to fold up, but once folded it locks in place and won’t open up until you’re ready to strap those cute babes back in for a ride.

 This is another stroller that accepts two car seats from several different brands, as long as you purchase the compatible adapters.

-Item Weight: 25 lbs
+Item weight: 33.99 lbs

-The front seat of this stroller can hold a child up to 50 lbs, which is its primary selling point.
+The front seat of this stroller can hold a child up to 50 lbs, which is its main selling point.
 The included bench seat and standing platform also hold 50 lbs, should your tot decide they’re in the mood for a different kind of ride.

-Item Weight: 32 lbs
+Item weight: 27 lbs

 A 3 and 5-point harness will keep your kids safe, regardless of where they are sitting or standing.